Frog Recipe

 This preparation reflects the Chinese culinary tradition where frog is considered a delicacy, particularly in Cantonese cuisine.
 The technique showcases how Asian flavors and cooking methods can elevate frog legs into sophisticated dishes that honor both the ingredient's delicate nature and the complex flavor profiles of traditional Chinese cooking.

-High Heat Setup: Heat wok or large skillet over highest heat until smoking.
-This is essential for proper stir-frying.
+High Heat Setup: Heat wok until smoking.

-Service: Serve immediately over steamed rice, garnished with fresh cilantro.
+Service: Serve immediately over rice.

 Per serving: 215 calories, 26g protein, 10g fat, 8g carbohydrates.
 Light Asian preparation with complex flavors.